MikeBusuttil/TaskITEasy/README.md

     - color selection
     - synchronize with text UI & thus back-end (or vice versa)
 - deploy online
+  - re-deploy on push to master
 - authentication
 - allow paid users

 ## Future

+- give back:
+  - make StackOverflow post about unable to access Browser API (like document, window, localstorage) in Remix
+  - modify docs page to add browser API keywords and example: https://remix.run/docs/en/main/file-conventions/-client
+  - document how you can list all the events with console.log({editor})
+- use React for the action buttons instead of the current web API barbarism
 - copy-pasting from notepad
 - copy-pasting from OneNote formatted list
 - change font (to non-monospace)